kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 12.09.2018 First Core Special Interest Group meeting

 After creating an open governance model, we hosted our first public Core Special Interest Group meeting.
-It was hosted by our stars, Piotr Kopczynskiand Mateusz Szostok.
+It was hosted by our stars, Piotr Kopczynski and Mateusz Szostok.

 `youtube: https://youtu.be/1DD5aCBnywQ`